Homeowners could be tricked into paying higher rates of commission due to expensive agents misleading them over their properties's values.

 Below, Which? takes a closer look at the research and explains how to choose the best estate agent and check the true value of your property.

-The Times’ analysis of Zoopla data found that homeowners who list their property with any of the 10 estate agents that overvalue the most would pay on average double the rate of commission charged by the 10 agents that overvalued the least.
+The of Zoopla datafound that homeowners who list their property with any of the 10 estate agents that overvalue the most would pay on average double the rate of commission charged by the 10 agents that overvalued the least.

 It also found that the largest estate agents were most likely to overvalue sellers' properties.